Shidduch: The practice

-In the past and until today in some more conservative Orthodox Jewish circles, dating was limited to the search for a marriage partner.
-Both sides (usually the parents, close relatives or friends of the persons, and the singles themselves, involved) make inquiries about the prospective partner, e. g., on his/her character, intelligence, level of learning, financial status, family and health status, appearance, and level of religious observance.
+In the past and until today in more conservative Orthodox Jewish circles, dating is limited to the search for a marriage partner.
+Both sides (usually the parents, close relatives or friends of the persons involved, and the singles themselves) make inquiries about the prospective partner (e.g., on his/her character, intelligence, level of learning, financial status, family and health status, appearance, and level of religious observance).

 A shidduch often begins with a recommendation from family members, friends, or others who see matchmaking as a mitzvah, or commandment.
 Some engage in it as a profession and charge a fee for their services.
-Usually, a professional matchmaker is called a shadchan, but anyone who makes a shidduch is considered the shadchan for it.
+Usually, a professional matchmaker is called a shadchan, but anyone who makes a shidduch is considered the shadchan for that shidduch.

 After the match has been proposed, the prospective partners meet a number of times to gain a sense of whether they are right for one another.
 The number of dates prior to announcing an engagement may vary by community.
 In some, the dating continues several months.
 In stricter communities, the couple may decide a few days after originally meeting with each other.
 Also, the age when shidduchim start may vary by community.
 In frum circles, especially among Hasidim, eighteen is the age when shidduchim start and shadchanim take notice.

 Those who support marriage by shidduch believe that it complies with traditional Judaism's outlook on Tzniut, modest behaviour in relations between men and women, and prevents promiscuity.
 It may also be helpful in small Jewish communities where meeting prospective marriage partners is limited, and this gives them access to a broader spectrum of potential candidates.

-If the shidduch does not succeed, the shadchan is usually contacted, and it is he/she that tells the other side that the arrangement will not be going ahead.
+If the shidduch does not succeed, the shadchan is usually contacted and tells the other side that the arrangement will not be going ahead.
 If the shidduch is successful, the couple informs the shadchan of its success.

 In recent years, a number of shidduchim sites have appeared on the Internet.

 Bashow

 The prospective partners either date each other, or, in stricter Haredi communities, they go to a "bashow", or sit-in.
 The practice has been called "a chaperoned quasi-date".

 A typical bashow scene is that the young man, with his parents, goes to see the young woman in her house (or that of someone hosting), to see if the prospective couple are compatible.
-Both sets of parents talk to each other, and then, when the setting is more relaxed, they go into another room, leaving the man and woman in the living room to speak among themselves.
+Both sets of parents talk to each other, and then, when the setting is more relaxed, they go into another room, leaving the man and woman in the living room to speak between themselves.
 Some use this opportunity to actually ask each other pertinent questions, while some just want to see if they like each other, relying more on the information they got from the shadchen or from other people.
 The number of bashows prior to announcing an engagement varies, as some have many bashows, while others have as few as one, which is typical among the children of Hasidic Rebbes.